 - Excessive dependence on key individuals.

-- No real-time monitoring capabilities.
+- No real-time monitoring capability.

 - Absence of crisis communication protocols.